 When you speak with Dr. Kory Kitagawa, he will diagnose your psoriasis and select the best treatment plan for you as determined by your rash, its size and location, your overall health, and more.

 Psoriasis can affect your emotional health as well as your social life, but it doesn’t have to.
-Dr. Kitagawa and his expert staff can make a difference, so call 808.533.4434 or visit Kitagawa Dermatology online today.
+Dr. Kitagawa and his expert staff can make a difference, so contact us at 808.533.4434 or visit Kitagawa Dermatology online today to learn more about our other medical services.
 Their office is conveniently located in Honolulu’s Kuakini Medical Plaza.

 Next, read Rosacea/Redness